asdhammu/FAQ/README.md

 # FAQ
-NLP project Frequently asked questions for Coinbase
+NLP project Frequently asked questions for Coinbase.
+We implement two alogrithm to get the top 10 results which match the user query.
+1. Bag of words matching
+2. Hueristics based matching using features extracted from the corpus. i.e. POS tag, hypernyms, hyponyms, synonyms, dependecy graphs

 # Pre requisites